 A Force for Good

-Gelfand Partners Architects is one of just seven architecture firms in the country to become a Certified B Corporation, and one of just two in California.
+Gelfand Partners Architects is one of just 12 architecture firms in the United States to become a Certified B Corporation, and one of just 4 in California.
 B Corporations are for-profit companies that believe businesses can be a force for good while also doing well.
-We became a B Corp to join a community of over 2,000 like-minded enterprises in 120 industries and 50 countries that seek to spread the word about social engagement, sustainability, and responsible business practices.
+We became a B Corp to join a global community of like-minded enterprises that spread the word about social engagement, sustainability, and responsible business practices.
 In addition to the bottom line, we measure what matters by our impact on the social good.

 Gelfand Partners Architects has been named a San Francisco Green Business by the City of San Francisco.
 Our in-office, green-friendly practices include recycling, composting, use of energy-efficient lighting and water-saving appliances, and choosing Energy Star equipment.
 We always encourage our employees to take public transit, bike, or walk to work when possible, and operate a hybrid electric company car.
 Come visit us and check out our living wall!